Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Auto Keyframe
    The "Record" red-dot button enables something called *Auto Keyframe* :
-   It will add and/or replace existing keyframes for the active object when you transform it in the 3D view.
+   It will add and/or replace existing keyframes for the active object when you transform it in the 3D View.

    For example, when enabled, first set the *Time Cursor* to the desired frame, then move an object in the 3D View, or set a new value for a property in the UI.